untidy-hair/calleee/docs/guide/installing.rst

 *calleee* itself has no external depedencies: it only needs Python.
 Both Python 2 and Python 3 is supported, with some caveats:

-* if you're using Python 2, you need version 2.6 or 2.7
+* if you're using Python 2, you need version 2.7
-* if you use Python 3, you need at least version 3.3
+* if you use Python 3, you need at least version 3.6

 The library is tested against both CPython (the standard Python implementation) and `PyPy`_.